ZupIT/beagle-docs/content/en/android/installing-beagle.md

 {{< figure src="/shared/configureandroidproject.png">}}

-**Step 4️: After you made the previous configurations, Android will take some time to build the project because it will be synchronizing all the dependencies to initialize the project.**
+**Step 4️: After the previous configurations, Android will take some time to build the project since it will synchronize all dependencies to initialize this project.**

 Once the initialization is done, you will see this page: